Mexico Travel Guide

 What pieces were found?

-The INAH reported the discovery of two vessels and a tripod bowl.
-These objects date from the Late Postclassic Maya stage, located between the years 1200-1500 AD.
+The INAH reported finding two vessels and a tripod bowl, dating back to the Late Postclassic Maya period (1200-1500 AD).

-The third piece found was a tripod bowl, a type of pottery used to prepare and serve food, as well as to perform various types of ceremonies.
-This artifact was found face down, covered with stones.
-According to experts, the way in which it was found shows that in this place there was an offering dedicated to the Mayan gods.
-On some occasions these vessels were used in the ritual collection of water.
+The third piece, a tripod bowl, is a type of pottery used for food preparation, serving, and ceremonial purposes.
+This artifact was found face-down, covered by stones.
+According to experts, the manner of its placement suggests it was part of an offering to the Mayan gods.
+In some instances, such vessels were used to ritually collect water.

 tripode-768x1024

-As mentioned above, the pieces were found in the vicinity of the town of Chemuyil in Quintana Roo inside a natural cave.
-This territory, located between Playa del Carmen and Tulum, is part of an extensive region in which there are numerous natural caverns, which are believed to have been used by the Mayans to perform ceremonies.
-In that sense, these findings help confirm the importance of these formations for the Mayans, who apparently used them not only to worship their gods, but also to carry out some activities of daily life.
+The pieces were found in a natural cave near the town of Chemuyil in Quintana Roo located between Playa del Carmen and Tulum.
+This area is part of a vast region filled with natural caverns, which are believed to have been used by the Mayans for ceremonial purposes.
+These findings further confirm the significance of these caves to the Mayans, who likely used them not only for worship but also for certain daily activities.

 vasija-2-768x1024

-In the meantime, the recovered pieces are being treated at the Mayan Museum of Cancun where, surely, we will soon be able to visit them.
+Currently, the recovered artifacts are being cared for at the Mayan Museum of Cancún , where we will soon have the chance to view them.

 How was the discovery made?

-On November 20, some members of the Mayab Speleological Circle civil association and the Urban Cenotes Project of Playa del Carmen, an organization in charge of registering and mapping the caves in the region, found them during one of their many explorations.
-They immediately contacted the corresponding authorities.
+On November 20, members of the civil association Mayab Speleological Circle, along with the Urban Cenotes Project of Playa del Carmen—an organization dedicated to cataloging and mapping the region's caves—discovered the artifacts during an exploration.
+They promptly informed the appropriate authorities.

 rescate-768x1581

-If you want to know more about the Mayan culture and Chemuyil, check:
+If you want to know more about the Mayan culture and Chemuyil, check out:

 Subscribe to our newsletter